A New k-Space Model for Non-Cartesian Fourier Imaging: Illustrative Comparisons

 We used the P-LORAKS construction of the LORAKS $\mathbf{C}$-matrix with virtual conjugate coils \cite{Kim2019}, and the low-rank penalty function and algorithm from the original LORAKS paper \cite{haldar2014}.
 LORAKS parameters were selected to achieve the most qualitatively pleasing results for the voxel-based model, while these parameters were adjusted for the proposed k-space model to achieve a close match to the voxel-based results.

 Images reconstructed with LORAKS are shown in the top row of Fig.~\ref{fig:loraks-final-convg}.
 As can be seen, all converged images are largely visually similar.\footnote{There is a minor difference observed on the left edge of the FOV, where a small edge artifact appears with the voxel-based model but not the proposed model -- but this is likely inconsequential.} However, different regions of the FOV had different convergence characteristics.
-The bottom two rows of Fig~\ref{fig:loraks-final-convg}. show the number of iterations and the amount of compute time required for different parts of the FOV to converge (specifically, we show the computation required for the local 15$\times$15 window around each spatial location to converge within an SSIM value of 0.95 with the final converged result).
+The bottom two rows of Fig.~\ref{fig:loraks-final-convg} show the number of iterations and the amount of compute time required for different parts of the FOV to converge (specifically, we show the computation required for the local 15$\times$15 window around each spatial location to converge within an SSIM value of 0.95 with the final converged result).
 These results show that the proposed k-space model (with or without centering) had faster convergence for regions near the center of the FOV while centering was beneficial for regions near the FOV edges.
 This is consistent with theoretical expectations (cf. Secs.~\ref{sec:sel-psi} and \ref{sec:subspace-energy}).
-Computational complexity for the heart region (cf. Fig.~\ref{fig:loraks-final-convg})) is reported in Table~\ref{tab:convg-speed-loraks}.
+Computational complexity for the heart region \footnote{Note that it may be unnecessary to let the entire image converge if there is a subregion of interest that converges faster than other regions.} (cf. Fig.~\ref{fig:loraks-final-convg})) is reported in Table~\ref{tab:convg-speed-loraks}.
 Results show that reconstruction with the proposed model (with centering) was 3.5$\times$ faster than with the voxel-based model (needing fewer iterations and less compute time per iteration).